-Article Presentations and Class Participation:
+Article Presentations and Critiques, and Class Participation\:

-For the first few weeks, I will lecture and present papers, but after that you will divide into small groups for the presentation of one paper each class.
-Your group will present two papers over several weeks of class.
+For most of the course, I will lecture and present papers, but in the last few weeks you will divide into small groups for the presentation of papers each class.
 By working in groups and by noticing the grading rules (which we will discuss on the first day of class) for the group presentations, you may gain extra insight into the theory of collective action and how well-made constitutional rules (or in this case, course rules) can increase social welfare.
-The groups presenting a paper will have studied them in great detail, but I expect the rest of the class to have read all of the papers and be ready to discuss them - your participation grade will depend on this.
+The groups presenting a paper will have studied them in great detail, but I expect the rest of the class to have read all of the papers and be ready to discuss them (most days there will be a short quiz on the readings that will count toward your participation grade).
+Rude and counter-productive behavior such as texting and having your laptop open during class discussion will severely damage your participation grade.

-Term Papers and Presentations:
+Term Projects:

-Each student will be required to choose a topic and examine it in a public choice setting.
-This leaves open a broad range of subject matter from which to choose, so you must submit a first-choice topic to me by January 30th and you must have an approved topic by February 9th.
-Your paper must emphasize the public choice aspects of the situation you are analyzing, and should most importantly be an analytical (NOT narrative) study.
-No paper should be longer than 20 pages (double spaced).
+Student will be required to work in small groups (or possibly individually) and choose a topic and examine it in a political economics or public choice setting.
+This leaves open a broad range of subject matter from which to choose, so you must submit a first-choice topic to me by the end of the fourth week (2/3) and you must have an approved topic by the end of the sixth week (2/17).
+Your paper must emphasize the political economy or public choice aspects of the situation you are analyzing, and should most importantly be an analytical (NOT narrative) study.
+No paper should be longer than 10 pages (double spaced).
+More details on the paper are posted on the course website.
 Feel free to meet with me on a regular basis to discuss your paper.
-In addition to writing the paper, you will also be asked to present your topic to the class.
-This should help you with your analysis, and you will have from 2 to 3 weeks after your presentation to polish your paper before turning it in.